* Trump ready to shut govt for funds to build border wall

 Wall Street analysts estimate Congress has just 12 working days when it returns from its summer recess on Sept.
 5 to raise the debt ceiling before the U.S. Treasury exhausts the last of its options to remain current on all of the federal government's obligations.

-Credit ratings agency Fitch Ratings said a failure by U.S. officials to raise the ceiling in a timely manner would prompt it to review its rating on U.S. sovereign debt, "with potentially negative implications."
+Credit ratings agency Fitch Ratings said a failure to raise the ceiling in a timely manner would prompt it to review its rating on U.S. sovereign debt, "with potentially negative implications."

-Investors have grown increasingly concerned about Trump's ability to legislate his pro-growth agenda given the near constant political rumblings in the White House.
+Investors have grown increasingly concerned about Trump's ability to legislate his pro-growth agenda given the near-constant political turbulence in the White House.

-The CBOE Volatility index, a widely followed measure of market anxiety, increased 0.61 points to 11.95, set to rise for the first time in four days.
+The CBOE Volatility index, a widely followed measure of market anxiety, increased 4.9 points to 11.91, on track to rise for the first time in four days.

-Investors are also jittery ahead of Federal Reserve Chair Janet Yellen's speech in Jackson Hole, Wyoming, on Friday, which will be scrutinized for clues on the central bank's stand on monetary policy.
+Investors are also jittery ahead of a speech by Federal Reserve Chair Janet Yellen to a meeting of central bankers in Jackson Hole, Wyoming, on Friday, which will be scrutinized for clues on the U.S. central bank's stand on monetary policy.

-Also weighing on sentiment was data that showed new U.S. single-family home sales unexpectedly fell in July to a seven-month low.
+Also weighing on sentiment was data showing that sales of new U.S. single-family homes unexpectedly fell in July to a seven-month low.